Robert Pellegrini: Research

-Pellegrni's has authored Identities for Life and Death: Can we save us from our toxically-storied selves? and its associated Identities for Life and Death Forever Daily Message Calendar.
+Pellegrni authored and in 2010 published a fourth book, Identities for Life and Death: Can we save us from our toxically-storied selves?, and its associated Identities for Life and Death Forever Daily Message Calendar.
+In the book he posits "lifism" as a cognitive-affective-behavioral style that is creative and life-oriented which must overcome its opposite, the toxic "deathism" which is essentially dehumanizing and antagonistic to life.